 Artist in Residence

 Ballet BC’s Artist in Residence (AIR) aims to help nurture former and existing Company members with professional development opportunities in the fields of choreography, artistic leadership, rehearsal directing and teaching.
 As well, the AIR interacts with the artists and staff of Ballet BC through the sharing of their creative processes and by involving the Company in showings, artist talks and information about their upcoming shows.
 The presence and expertise of the AIR are valued at the Company as we create a collaborative environment for dialogue, exchange and feedback of creative ideas to better understand the future of dance and the role of the artist in society today.

 Professional Choreographic Series/ Choreographic Lab Project

-Curated by Emily Molnar, this program provides Ballet BC emerging choreographers a creative environment that gives them the opportunity to work in a theatre residency, or site-specific environment, and see their work from creation to production.
+Curated by Medhi Walerski, this program provides Ballet BC emerging choreographers a creative environment that gives them the opportunity to work in a theatre residency, or site-specific environment, and see their work from creation to production.